 5. Differences are not evil (“The Devil in the Dark”)

 It has been a dark mark on the soul of our species that we have a tendency to be xenophobic.
 Perhaps it is evolutionary?
-People who look different are generally not welcome, and even if they do move in, they are looked at suspiciously.
+People who look or who act different are generally not welcome, and even if they do move in, they are looked at suspiciously.
 Their motives must be of the worst kind.

 “The Devil in the Dark” takes place underground in a mining colony.
 Several miners have been killed by an unseen phantom lurking in the endless corridors drilled into the deep rock.
 Kirk and Co. arrive to solve the crimes, and soon find that the killer is an amorphous silicon creature who can excrete acid to move through rock, and kill humans.
 It seems cut and dry, the beast must die (at one point, Spock even emotionally pleads with the Captain to kill the thing to save his own life) … until we find out that this creature is in fact highly intelligent, and is also a mother … her eggs have been getting destroyed by miners who didn’t know what they were.
 Eventually a truce is worked out … the creature and her children dig through the rock, and the miners keep the minerals.